Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 - blurred vision

-In the most severe cases of Behçet's disease, inflammation of the eyes can lead to permanent visual impairment.
+In the most severe cases of Behçet's disease, inflammation of the eyes can lead to permanent loss of vision.
 However, this is far less likely with early and appropriate treatment.

 In some people with Behçet's disease, the skin is particularly sensitive to injury or irritation.
 This is known as pathergy.